gvwilson/sensibleadventures/short-stories/arecibo.md

 "It need not be the work of many lifetimes.
 We can find the key to all knowledge in *this* one."
 He glances at the young astrologer.
-"You can even bring your...companion...if you wish.
+"You can even bring your companion if you wish."
-I'm sure we can find something for him to do as well."

 The young astrologer blushes furiously.
-The word Scholar Liu has used for companion---the implications of it---he has fantasized about such a thing many times, but has never dared do more.
+The word Scholar Liu has used for companion---the implications of it---he has fantasized about such a thing, but has never dared act.
 The shame it would bring his family if they were caught, not to mention the impossible awkwardness of trying to raise the subject with someone he practically worshipped---